KrainskiL/CGE.jl/README.md

 Clusters can be 0-based or 1-based
-Clusters: one value per line in the numerical order of the nodes
+Clusters: one value per line in the numerical order of the nodes If not provided, clusters will be automatically calculated with Louvain algorithm

 ```
 1